-Support Coordination services identify, coordinate, and oversee the delivery of services and supports to enhance the health, safety, and general well-being of NOW and COMP waiver participants within the context of the person's goals toward maximum independence.
-The DBHDD Division of Developmental Disabilities contracts with provider agencies across the state to deliver Support Coordination services to NOW and COMP waiver participants.
+Support Coordination Services identify, coordinate, and oversee the delivery of services and supports to enhance the health, safety, and general well-being of NOW and COMP waiver participants within the context of the person's goals toward maximum independence.
+The DBHDD Division of Developmental Disabilities contracts with provider agencies across the state to deliver Support Coordination services.
 Additionally, individuals who receive state funds for HCBS services receive a similar service, referred to as State Service Coordination, managed by DBHDD.

 The State of Georgia serves more than 12,000 participants through the NOW and COMP Waivers.
-Each of these participants begins receiving Support Coordination services upon initiation of services and continues to receive Support Coordination services as long as they remain a waiver recipient.
+Each of these participants continues to receive Support Coordination services as long as they remain a waiver recipient.
 In the State of Georgia, Support Coordinators have caseloads of 40 or fewer waiver participants.
-Each waiver participant receive visits from their Support Coordinator either quarterly or monthly, at minimum, based on considerations set forth in Support Coordination Contact Frequency Requirements, 02-433.
+Support Coordinators visit their waiver participants either quarterly or monthly, at minimum, based on considerations set forth in Support Coordination Contact Frequency Requirements, 02-433.
 Support Coordinators provide additional contacts, as needed, based on the identified needs of the participant.